Skip to content

 }

-// Navigate this way; the page name here is logging
+//Use this method for page navigation, the page name here is logging

 Navigator.pushNamed(context, "logging");

-• Method 2: Add FTRouteObserver to MaterialApp.navigatorObservers, create a custom FTMaterialPageRoute to parse the page name from the widget class name.
-The widget class name becomes the page name (view_name).
-See example here.
+• Method 2: Add FTRouteObserver to MaterialApp.navigatorObservers, use a custom FTMaterialPageRoute to parse the page name from the widget's runtimeType, where the widget class name is the page name (view_name), see example here.

 class MyApp extends StatelessWidget {